Fyennyi/.github/README.md

 ![CSSM Group](assets/logo.png)

-## Who we are
+## About Us

-We are a creative team of developers dedicated to enhancing the use of Android and applications for this OS.
-Our main activities include developing programs and websites.
-Established on October 24, 2018, by web and software developer Sergiy Chernega (Sergiy Morning).
+CSSM Group is a dynamic team of developers dedicated to improving the Android ecosystem and creating innovative applications.
+Since our establishment on October 24, we have been committed to delivering high-quality software solutions and web development services.

-## What we do
+## Our Work

-- Developing cross-platform modifications for Minecraft: Bedrock Edition.
+- Creating cross-platform modifications for Minecraft: Bedrock Edition.
-- Creating and maintaining several APK applications and J2ME themes.
+- Developing and maintaining multiple APK applications and J2ME themes.
-- Running the Fyennyi Translate to translate software products into Ukrainian.
+- Operating Fyennyi Translate to localize software products into Ukrainian.
-- Offering business services through CSSM Service, including CSSM Trusted Peoples, CSSM License, CSSM Monitoring, and CHOST Ukraine (Hosting).
+- Providing business services through CSSM Service, including trusted personnel, licensing, monitoring, and hosting solutions.
-- Publishing Android apps via CSSM Market and providing internal resources like J2ME programs, wallpapers, and music melodies.
+- Distributing Android apps via CSSM Market and offering internal resources such as J2ME programs, wallpapers, and music.

-## Interested in joining us?
+## Join Us

-Did we capture your interest in working with CSSM Group?
-Check [here](https://www.linkedin.com/company/cssmgroup) to see open positions and how to apply for a job!
+Are you interested in joining CSSM Group?
+Visit our [LinkedIn page](https://www.linkedin.com/company/cssmgroup) to explore current job openings and learn how to apply!